As you may know, live rock was in many ways the "silver bullet secret"

 Most boat rock is gray and cementy looking, but there are a

-couple types and grades of it.
+couple of types and grades of it.
 Most will eventually grow the

 purple coralline back on it.
 It is bacterially active and